Nonlinearity in Dynamic Causal Effects: Making the Bad into the Good, and the Good into the Great?: Comment 1: Negative Weights

 Our intention with Proposition \ref{lem:link_Q} is to highlight an unexplored connection between restrictions on $g'(\cdot)$ and the harmlessness of negative weights.
 We do not argue that the conditions of this proposition are likely to be met in all common macroeconometric applications, but further research on salvaging negative weight estimands through restrictions on $g'(\cdot)$ may be an interesting direction for future research following the contributions of KP.

 To simplify exposition, Proposition \ref{lem:link_Q} assumes the existence of a differentiable link function $Q(\cdot)$.
 We can obtain a more general version of this proposition, which does not involve a link function, by imposing a dominance condition on the measures induced by $\omega(\cdot)$ and the mappings between $g^{\prime}(\cdot)$ and $\mathcal{X}^{-}$ and $\mathcal{X}^{+}$.
-See Proposition \ref{lem:gen} in Appendix \ref{app:a general approach}.
+See Proposition \ref{lem:gen} in Appendix \ref{app:a general approach} for more details.
+Additionally, in Example \ref{example_KP_P2} of Appendix \ref{app:a general approach}, we also revisit KP's Proposition 2 to show our approach can restore the interpretation of the linear regression coefficient as an average-effect estimator with positive weights when the shock is positive.